 The event is organized by the African Development Bank (AfDB), UNESCO, the African Union Commission (AU) , the United Nations Economic Commission for Africa (UNECA), and the Association for the Development of Education in Africa (ADEA).

-Participants include Ministers of Higher Education, Science, and Finance, experts, scientists, decision makers, youth, academics, representatives of the private sector and civil society.
+Participants include Ministers of Higher Education, Science, and Finance, experts, scientists, decision makers, private direct lenders, youth, academics, representatives of the private sector and civil society.
 They will discuss the mismatch between skills produced and labour market needs, creating a world class cadre of professors in Science, Technology, Engineering and Maths, how latest innovations and scientific research can contribute to promote clean drinking water, renewable energy, and effective health care and how to create a culture of entrepreneurship in Africa so that jobs can be generated by Africans and not only by foreign investors.

 The Ministerial Conference will be opened on April 3, 2012 by the President of Kenya, Mwai Kibaki, the President of the African Development Bank, Donald Kaberuka, the Director-General of UNESCO Irina Bokova, the Chairperson of the African Union Commission, Jean Ping and the Executive Secretary of the United Nations Economic Commission for Africa, Aboulie Janneh.